What is it?

 Is it accurate?

-Ok, so is that the end of the festival?
+Ok, so is that the it then?

 A version of this article originally appeared in 2017.